Current title and organization:

 Director of Strategic Development, Aspen Network of Development Entrepreneurs

 Degree(s) and grad year(s):

-What was one turning point that influenced my professional path?
+What was one important turning point during my time at SIS that influenced my professional path?

 Why I chose SIS?

 I liked the focus on experiential learning, the access to professionals outside of class, the flexibility of the courses, and the balance of management and business skills with other more academic-based theories.
 I chose the program because I knew I wanted to continue to work in the social enterprise space but expand my knowledge base and skill set.
 For me it was the perfect opportunity to do so.

 How I make a difference in the world?

 I go to work every day hoping that what I do makes a difference.
 I'm currently excited about promoting the work that small and growing businesses have on their local economies in countries like Brazil, India, South Africa and Kenya.
 I'm hopeful that I can help strategic partners from all sectors successfully fund and promote initiatives that benefit the lives of the poor in these economies.
 There is so much latent talent, enthusiasm and willingness to take risks that can be harnessed for good.